acushner-xaxis/misty_py/ideas.md

 - [x] implement SetBlinkSettings - BETA
 - [x] implement keyword recognition
 - [x] audio complete to use metadata
+- [x] WON'T DO: change to use aiohttp instead of `requests` library

 ##### random
 - [ ] read subjects of incoming emails